The Center for Liver Diseases

 Hepatitis is an inflammation of the liver and usually refers to a viral disease.
-While there are several types of the hepatitis virus, all can be transmitted by contact with infected blood and other body fluids or by consuming contaminated food.
+While there are several types of hepatitis virus, all can be transmitted by contact with infected blood and other body fluids or by consuming contaminated food.
 Vaccines are available for hepatitis A and B, but not for hepatitis C.

 The average incubation period, or time before symptoms appear, is 45 days for viral hepatitis.
-Symptoms include fever, fatigue, joint pain, dark urine, and jaundice, or yellowing of the skin and eyes.
+Symptoms include fever, fatigue, joint pain, dark urine, jaundice, or yellowing of the skin and eyes.
 Hepatitis B and C usually result in chronic infections, while hepatitis A has an acute course.
 Hepatitis B and C patients will need lifelong monitoring in the form of blood tests and other diagnostics.
-They should avoid alcohol to prevent aggravation of hepatitis symptoms.
+They should avoid alcohol to prevent the aggravation of hepatitis symptoms.